 With the Atlanta ship now alone in Greenore, work could continue on her uninterrupted.
 On 17th April she left harbour and set sail for her anchorage.
 Unfortunately part of the aerial rigging came loose

 and the ship had to enter Falmouth harbour so that repairs could be carried out.
 On 27th April the Mi Amigo dropped anchor off Frinton, Essex, about 14 miles away from Caroline.
 However their troubles were still not over.

 Thanks to some sabotage from two Caroline engineers, the launch of Radio Atlanta was further delayed.

-and asked to pay a visit.
+Bon Jour) and asked to pay a visit.
 A bit of subtle sabotage did the rest.
 It was to to be another couple of weeks before Radio Atlanta could begin transmissions.
-This an edited clip from a speech given by Ove at the 2010 Radio Day in
+This an edited clip from a speech given by Ove at the 2010 Radio Day

-On 1st May 1964 Caroline's first advertisement, voiced by Ian Ross, was broadcast.
+On 1st May 1964 Caroline's first advertisement was broadcast.
 It was for the Duke of Bedford's Woburn Abbey.
-Despite bad weather, over four and a half thousand visitors turned up to visit
+Despite bad weather, over four and a half thousand people turned up to visit Woburn the following

 The arrival of offshore radio created something of a stir.
 At that time the policing of the airwaves was in the hands of the Post Office (GPO).
 They were not happy about Radio Caroline and withdrew its ship-to-shore link (except